 Signs of alcoholism are all around but it takes realization in order to recognize what is going on.
 Some common signs include:

 There is no set timeline for these signs to appear.
 There are four stages of alcoholism and the person could be further in than you suspect.
-If ever you suspect a loved one is managing alcohol use disorder, don’t hesitate to reach out for help.
+If ever you suspect a loved one is managing alcohol addiction, don’t hesitate to reach out for help.

 When alcohol enters the body, it is absorbed directly by the stomach and small intestine linings.
 This is where it enters the bloodstream and is distributed throughout the body.
 The first organ affected is the brain.
 The full effects of alcohol can be felt in about 15-45 minutes after consumption.
 While alcohol can cause euphoric effects on the brain, it can cause a lot more damage to the rest of the body.
 Let’s take a look at some of the effects of long-term alcohol misuse.